home-iq/dev-team-stats-tracker/docs/lead-processing-function.md

 A lead is considered eligible for processing if it meets ALL of the following criteria:

 1. **Not recently called**: The lead has either never been called or was last called more than 24 hours ago
-2. **Appropriate call status**: The "Call Status" field is either empty or set to "Call Completed" (and NOT set to "Do Not Call")
+2. **Appropriate call status**: The "Call Status" field is NOT set to "Do Not Call"
 3. **Not booked**: The "Booked" field is empty/not set

 ## Phone Number Normalization